AlgoMaster Logo

 Understanding the Problem

-We need to find how "tall" a binary tree is.
+We need to find how tall a binary tree is.
 The depth of a tree is the number of nodes on the longest root-to-leaf path.
-If the tree is empty (null root), the depth is 0.
-If the tree has just one node, the depth is 1.
+An empty tree (null root) has depth 0, and a single-node tree has depth 1.

 Key Constraints:

-• 0 nodes is valid -- We need to handle the empty tree (null root) case.
+• 0 nodes is valid -- The empty tree (null root) must return 0, which forces an explicit null check.

 Approach 1: Recursive DFS